michaeltouati/SPAM/readme.md

 # Written by Michaël TOUATI  - 09/27/2019

+SPAM (Stopping Power of Protons and Alpha particles in Ambiant Matter) is a python tool allowing for printing and saving the stopping power and/or the Bragg's peak of protons or alpha particles in ambiant matter.
+Equations computed by SPAM are detailed in the spam.pdf file.
+The comparisons with [PSTAR](https://physics.nist.gov/PhysRefData/Star/Text/PSTAR.html) and [ASTAR](https://physics.nist.gov/PhysRefData/Star/Text/ASTAR.html) NIST databases that has been used to validate SPAM can be found in the benchmarks.tar.xz file.
+The next release will take into account the angular scattering of protons and alpha particles using a Monte-Carlo approach.

+# Screenshot

 <p align="center">
   <img width="800" height="450" src="spam.png">
 </p>

-SPAM (Stopping Power of Protons and Alpha particles in Ambiant Matter) is a python tool allowing for printing and saving the stopping power and/or the Bragg's peak of protons or alpha particles in ambiant matter.
-Equations computed by SPAM are detailed in the spam.pdf file.
-The comparisons with [PSTAR](https://physics.nist.gov/PhysRefData/Star/Text/PSTAR.html) and [ASTAR](https://physics.nist.gov/PhysRefData/Star/Text/ASTAR.html) NIST databases that has been used to validate SPAM can be found in the benchmarks.tar.xz file.
+# Needed Python packages

 SPAM needs the following Python packages :
 - tkinter